Gillingham Borough Council v Medway (Chatham) Dock Co. Ltd.: Facts

 In 1982 the Chatham Dockyard began to close, threatening the economic stability of the Chatham area.
 In 1983 Gillingham Borough Council authorised the regeneration of the area as a commercial dock, granting planning permission and intending that it operate 24 hours a day.
 The fact that the 24-hour operating period would cause a disturbance in what was essentially a residential area was considered, but it was felt that the economic benefit the dock would produce outweighed this problem.
 The port went into full operation in 1984, and within 4 years almost 750 lorries were using the roads every day.
 In 1988, acting under Section 222(1) of the Local Government Act 1972, Gillingham Borough Council brought an action against the dock company on behalf of its residents, arguing that the company was creating a public nuisance against the residents of the area, thanks to the noise of heavy-duty vehicles going through the neighbourhood at night.
 The council sought an injunction limiting the hours in which vehicles could pass, saying it should only be permitted from 7:00am to 7:00pm.

 Judgment

-The case came before Buckley J in the High Court of Justice, with the dock company arguing that only an illegal act could count as a public nuisance.
+The case came before Buckley J in the High Court, with the dock company arguing that only an illegal act could count as a public nuisance.
 Buckley rejected this argument, citing Lord Denning's judgment in Attorney-General v PYA Quarries Ltd, in which he defined a public nuisance as "a nuisance which is so widespread in its range and so indiscriminate in its effect that it would not be reasonable to expect one person to take proceedings on his own responsibility to put a stop to it, but that it should be taken on the responsibility of the community at large", not mentioning legality of the conduct in question.
 Buckley also cited a large number of cases where a public nuisance prosecution had succeeded despite the nuisance not being a crime at the time, such as R v Wheeler, R v Madden, and R v Holme.